guard/guard-steering/README.md

 ## Todo

 * Finish test suite
+* Fix bug with empty template being generated for deleted file
 * Add an example
 * Investigate supporting rebuilding of folder tree in output folder from inside source folder